dmleong/manager-resources/docs/housekeeping.md

 ## Availability

-I am a strong believer in work/life balance. **I do not expect you to respond to pings (with the exception of oncall rotation) unless it is normal business hours in your time zone.** I highly discourage working on the weekend! (side projects are ok) I will not respond to pings on the weekend or during the evenings unless it's urgent.
+I am a strong believer in work/life equlibrium.
+Sometimes we need to sprint, but rest should always be worked into the schedule afterwards. **I do not expect you to respond to pings (with the exception of oncall rotation) unless it is normal business hours in your time zone.** I highly discourage working on the weekend! (side projects are ok) I will not respond to pings on the weekend or during the evenings unless it's urgent.
 I encourage everyone to take liberal use of the Do Not Disturb feature.
 Remember: newer teammates may feel they need to work on weekends if they see you doing it!

 ## Expenses and Requests